TheAdeo/filament-knowledge/README.md

 Short milled/powdered carbon fibers can improve the look of the printed parts with a premium fuzzy external look, while long chopped carbon fibers can also dramatically change the physical properties of the printed parts.

 #### - Physical effects:
-- Higher crystallization rates for semycrystalline polymers
+- Higher crystallization rates for semi-crystalline polymers
 - Higher thermal resistance (elastic and flextural modulus loss are compensated by the stiff fibers, bringing the failure temps higher)
 - Increased stiffness
 - Significantly lower layer adhesion